rush-db/rushdb/docs/docs/concepts/storage.md

 ## Data Types

 RushDB supports a wide range of data types to accommodate diverse data needs and provide a flexible environment for your applications.
-Below is a comprehensive list of the supported data types along with their descriptions:
+Below is a comprehensive find of the supported data types along with their descriptions:

 ### `string`
 This data type is used for any textual information and can hold text of unlimited length.